ExeqZ/simple-upload/README.md

 # Simple Upload

 ## Overview
 **Simple Upload** is a secure web application for uploading one or multiple files to an Azure Blob Storage container.
+It features a Python Flask backend and a modern, drag-and-drop web UI (React via CDN).
-The app features a Python Flask backend and uses Azure Managed Identity for secure access—no secrets or SAS keys are stored in code or configuration.
+The backend uses Azure Managed Identity for secure access—no secrets or SAS keys are stored in code or configuration.

 ## Features
-- Upload single or multiple files (including large files)
+- Upload single or multiple files (including multi-TB files, chunked upload)
+- Drag-and-drop or click-to-select files
+- Modern, responsive UI (React via CDN, no build step)
+- Upload progress and retry on network errors/timeouts
 - Uses Azure Managed Identity for storage access
 - Easy deployment to Azure using ARM templates